epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 We collect time-stamped data on the actor's award nominations/wins and the ratings of their movies (time-stamped with their release date) over time, resulting in one time series for the actor's awards and another for movie ratings, which we then perform Regression Analysis on.

 ### Paired Matching
-We employed paired matching to examine potential causal relationships within observed correlations between time-stamped award nominations/wins and movie ratings.
-We standardized the continuous variables, calculated propensity scores and performed the matching.
+We start by regressing our features to determe the likelihood of treatment per sample.
+Once we have this, we create paired matchs to examine potential causal relationships within observed correlations between time-stamped award/popularity and movie ratings.
+Once we have our pairs we conclude over the influence of the variable without the influence of any cofounder.

 ### Regression Analysis:
 We apply Regression Analysis on the Time Series Analysis to determine how an actor's award win or nomination influences the ratings of their subsequent movies.